andrebdasilva/qr-code-component-main/README.md

 - Frontend Mentor - [@andrebdasilva](https://www.frontendmentor.io/profile/andrebdasilva)

 ## Acknowledgments
-- Thank you all from Frontend Mentor
+- Thank you all from the Frontend Mentor